mlejva/HookStore/README.md

 // Seter describes how to add new data to the slice. export const selectTasks = tasks.createSelector<Task[], Task>(
   // Getter.
-  slice => slice.tasks,
+  // Automatically gets passed the slice we defined and returns Task[]. slice => slice.tasks,

   // Setter.
+  // Automatically gets passed the slice we defined earlier as the first argument.
+  // The second argument is a value passed by a developer.
+Here it's Task.
+  // Setter must return a new version of the slice.
   (slice, newTask) => ({
     ...slice,
     tasks: [...slice.tasks, newTask],